dialogik-tv/obs-weather-overlay-freakydna/README.md

-# OBS Weather Overlay for [Freakydna](https://www.twitch.tv/Freakydna)
+# OBS Weather Overlay

 This is an OBS overlay that shows current weather information or any other city in the world, triggered by the Twitch Chat commands `!weather <city>` or `!wetter <city>` (German for *weather*).
 The city parameter is optional.
 If no city is given, the weather information for Phnom Penh (Cambodia) is shown.
-This default is chosen because [Freadydna](https://www.twitch.tv/freakydna) requested
+This default city was chosen because our viewer [Freadydna](https://www.twitch.tv/Freadydna) requested this overlay development using his collected Twitch channel points.

 ## Setting up the overlay for your Twitch channel